oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

 | `-version` | n/a | print version string | |
 | `-whitelist-domain` | string \| list | allowed domains for redirection after authentication.
 Prefix domain with a `.` to allow subdomains (eg `.example.com`) | |

-Note, when using the `whitelist-domain` option, any domain prefixed with a `.` will allow any subdomain of the specified domain as a valid redirect URL.
+Note: when using the `whitelist-domain` option, any domain prefixed with a `.` will allow any subdomain of the specified domain as a valid redirect URL.
+By default, only empty ports are allowed.
+This translates to allowing the default port of the URL's protocol (80 for HTTP, 443 for HTTPS, etc.) since browsers omit them.
+To allow only a specific port, add it to the whitelisted domain: `example.com:8080`.
+To allow any port, use `*`: `example.com:*`.

 See below for provider specific options